hbaptiste/linker/README.md

       console.log(result); // [58, 46, 'same']
     }).end();
    ```
-    When we are dealing with a asynchronous function, it must tell when the linker should move on to the next function.
+    When we are dealing with an asynchronous function, the latter has the responsability to tell the linker
+    when it should move on and execute the next function in the queue.
+Most of the time it will be when it's
+    done computing.
+You can think of it as the 'resolve' method of a promise.

-    Where the $linker parameter comes from?
-We can look at it  as a contact between the linker and the function.
+    Notice the $linker parameter in the adder function.
+Where does it come from?
+We can look at it  as a contact
+    between the linker and the function.

-    if you define a function that accepts a $linker parameter it will be intepreted as the function want to manage how
+    if you add to the queue a function that has a parameter named *$linker* the linker will understand that it will
-    the linker should process its queue.
+    have to wait for that function to allow it to move to the next function in the queue.
+    That's what the call to $linker.next does!

+    If you are asking yourself again where does the next method comes from, ask no more, buzzword coming through :
+    Dependency Injection!

+    In other words, the linker knows how to call the adder() function with the right parameter.